Electoral reform in New Zealand

 Electoral reform in New Zealand has been a political issue in the past as major changes have been made to both parliamentary and local government electoral systems.
 A landmark reform was the mixed-member proportional (MMP) system, implemented in 1996 following a public referendum.

 National elections in New Zealand were first held in 1853 and were conducted over a period of two and a half months.
 At this time, the country was divided into 24 electorates, who elected one, two or three members (MPs) depending on their population.
-In the multiple-seat districts, multiple non-transferable vote (block voting) was used; in the single-seat districts the basic first-past-the-post (FPP) was used.
+In the multiple-seat districts, block voting was used; in the single-seat districts, basic first-past-the-post (FPP) was used.

-This system continued for a long time, with major diversions being only a change to the second ballot system (a type of two-round system), used for the and and swiftly repealed in 1913.
+This mixed system was in use for a long time, with major diversions being only a change to the second ballot system (a type of two-round system), used for the and and swiftly repealed in 1913.